Manhattan, Kansas (2006)

 dir.
 Barbara Politsch

-Throughout the 1980s-90s, postmodern artists David McDermott and Peter McGough lived their daily lives in NYC as if it were the early 1900s.
-Shaving with straight razors, dressing with historical accuracy, traveling in a 1913 convertible, and infusing their neo-Victoriana with pop art queerness.
+Throughout the 1980s-‘90s, postmodern artists David McDermott and Peter McGough lived their daily lives in NYC as if it were the early 1900s.
+Shaving with straight razors, dressing with historical accuracy, traveling in a 1913 convertible, and infusing their neo-Edwardiana with pop art queerness.
 “We create our own homoerotic past,” McGough says, “and we make up our own homoerotic world where, for us, it’s considered the norm, it’s considered something pleasant.”
 Quentin Crisp describes them in more asexual terms as urbane and polite, not perceived as effeminate but merely eccentric.
 Also interviewed are Jerry Saltz, Richard Marshall, Robert Rosenbloom, and Diego Cortez.
-The pretentious antics of McDermott & McGough prove charming partly because of their clever paintings and partly because of their awareness of it all—their whole lives—as a time-warped performance.
+The pretentious antics of McDermott and McGough prove charming partly because of their clever paintings and partly because of their awareness of it all—their whole lives—as a time-warped performance.
 An effective ending montage blurs time in a sweet, strangely erotic way.
-Presently available on VHS only.
+Very rare, on VHS only; try a university library.
 56 minutes.

 Uncle Goddamn (2004)

 dir.
 Dale Elmore